-9.9 Parties and Observers
+9.8 Parties and Observers in Doping-related Appeals

-- (a) In an appeal of a doping-related decision, the Parties are: - (i) the Parties who were before the Doping Panel [CADP Rule 13.2.2.1.3(a)]; or - (ii) if there is no decision of the Doping Panel, the CCES and the Person subject to a decision made by the CCES [CADP Rule 13.2.2.1.3(b)]. - (b) The International Federation, the Canadian Olympic Committee and the Canadian Paralympic Committee, if not a Party before the Doping Panel, and WADA each have the right to attend hearings of the Appeal Panel as an observer. - (c) In an appeal of the Safeguarding Panel, the Parties are those who were before the Safeguarding Panel.
+- (a) In an appeal of a doping-related decision, the Parties are: - (i) the Parties who were before the Doping Panel [CADP Rule 13.2.2.1.3(a)]; or - (ii) if there is no decision of the Doping Panel, the CCES and the Person subject to a decision made by the CCES [CADP Rule 13.2.2.1.3(b)]. - (b) The International Federation, the Canadian Olympic Committee and the Canadian Paralympic Committee, if not a Party before the Doping Panel, and WADA each have the right to attend hearings of the Appeal Panel as an observer.